 It stays there at the back of my gullet,

 For summers and sunsets

 For the lies the editor spins,

 And for this:

-Will transpire in the wee small hours of Tuesday,
+It will transpire in the wee small hours of tomorrow,

 Of the things I have stuck up my business end